 Should you take your 4×2 Tacoma off-road?
 I would say, do so at your own peril.
-Yes they can go far, however they have limitations and those get met very quickly in off-road conditions.
+Yes, they can go far, however, they have limitations and those get met very quickly in off-road conditions.
 If you are wondering about 4×2 off-road capabilities and there’s a chance you might have to venture into the unknown, you will be better off with a 4×4.
-Rather have the functionality when you need it, you’ll be surprised how quickly an off-road situation can change.
+Rather than have the functionality when you need it, you’ll be surprised how quickly an off-road situation can change.

 As all off-roaders say:

 4×4 is like an insurance policy, best to have the functionality in the event you might need it, than not.

 When it comes to gas mileage, don’t believe the hype!
 The 4×2 is lighter by 2-3 MPG compared to the 4×4.
 You will hear many 4×4 owners preaching about similar gas mileage to the 4×2, it’s not 100% accurate in all cases.

 Also, another factor to consider is insurance.
 You will pay about 15$-20$ more in some areas for insurance.
 So with higher fuel consumption and insurance, it all adds up if you plan to keep the truck a while.

 There are more factors to consider when making the choice between 4×2 vs 4×4.

 - Resale value (4×4 holds its value better)

 - Maintenance (4×4 is more expensive)

 If you’re planning on venturing off-road with your 4×2 Tacoma, you might need a few recovery backups.